 Illeginni Islet has been used as a target site by the U.S. military for various hypersonic missile programs since the early 1990s.
 Due to prior missile testing on Illeginni Islet, residual concentrations of beryllium, depleted uranium, and tungsten remain in the soil near the existing helipad on the west side of the islet as described in Section 3.2.4.3.
 Groundwater sampling results at Illeginni Islet have shown beryllium as undetected, residual concentrations of depleted uranium not exceeding the USEPA Maximum Contaminant Level screening level, and tungsten below the USEPA Regional Screening Level for residential and commercial areas (see Section 3.2.5).
-Groundwater at Illeginni Islet is saline and non-potable.
+Under UES standards the groundwater at Illeginni is not a source of potable water due to high salt concentrations, and baseline groundwater concentrations of tungsten at Illeginni Islet (see Section 3.2.5) do not pose a risk to human health.
 (U.S. Army 2021, RGNext 2020)